ali-ap/dog/README.md

 ## Installation

-You can easily run the application using docker-compose.
+You can easily run the application using docker-compose located in /src folder.

 For building the images.